openebs-archive/openebs-docs/docs/configuresc.md

 **Step3:** Are there any other storage policies to be applied to the StorageClass?
 Refer to the [storage policies section](#cstor-storage-policies) for more details on the storage policies applicable for cStor.

-**Step4:** Create a yaml spec file <storage-class-name.yaml> from the master template below, update the pool, replica count and other policies and create the class using `kubectl apply -f <storage-class-name.yaml>` command.
+**Step4:** Create a YAML spec file <storage-class-name.yaml> from the master template below, update the pool, replica count and other policies and create the class using `kubectl apply -f <storage-class-name.yaml>` command.

 **Step5:** Verify the newly created StorageClass using `kubectl describe sc <storage-class-name>`